-ESMA discussed different cases about the level of disclosure of price information according to Article 8.1 Directive and item 5.3.1 Annex III.
+ESMA is aware that its interpretation of Article 8.1, in conjunction with item 5.3.1 Annex III in the context of shares offerings, should ensure that each alternative provides a similar level of investor protection.
+Having that in mind, ESMA discussed different cases about the level of disclosure of price information according to Article 8.1 and item 5.3.1 Annex III.
 This spectrum of disclosure requirements may be simplified in the following main approaches: